 The entrance ticket costs $16 and can be purchased at the ticketing office which is 1 km from Taj Mahal itself.
 Arrive the earliest possible before the 6 am opening times to avoid a long queue.

 The historical city of Jaipur is known to the world as the Pink City thanks to its buildings that are tinted pink.
 It’s also referred to as ‘Bali of India’ due to its popularity on Instagram thanks to its exquisite and unique architecture.

 The most famous place to see in Jaipur is Hawa Mahal or the Palace of the Winds.
 The palace architectural style represents a fusion of Hindu Rajput and Islamic Mughal, and it’s made of lovely red and pink sandstone.
 Other incredible places to see include Amer Fort, City Palace with its Insta-famous and so gorgeous blue chamber and a water palace called Jal Mahal.

 Eat your way through the city by sampling the mouth-watering Rajasthani cuisine full of rich and tasty ingredients, water it down with an authentic Indian drink – lassi based on yoghurt and fruits.

 Jaipur is located in Rajasthan state, north-western India.
-The Pink city is a part of a very popular tourist itinerary often referred to as the Golden Triangle including Jaipur, Delhi and Agra.
-The easiest way to get here is on the train from Delhi or Agra which takes around 6 hours form both locations.
+The Pink city is part of a very popular tourist itinerary often referred to as the Golden Triangle, including Jaipur, Delhi and Agra.
+We recommend staying at least 3 days in Dehli before moving to Agra.
+You can then take a train from Delhi or Agra, which takes around 6 hours from both locations.